 What are the best Apple headphones and earbuds?

-Sitting in first place on our best Apple headphones and earbuds list is the AirPods Pro.
-The original may have revolutionized wireless earbuds, but its noise-cancelling sibling took things a step forward with key additions such as an adaptive EQ, active noise cancellation, installed ear tips for optimal fit, and Spatial Audio.
-Apple continues to roll out new features with every other iOS update, keeping these porcelain danglers in the best wireless earbuds conversation for a few more years, or at least until the rumored AirPods Pro 2 drops.
+Sitting in first place on our best Apple headphones and earbuds list is the AirPods Pro 2.
+The first-gen model may have revolutionized wireless earbuds, but this noise-cancelling sequel took things a step forward with key additions such as Adaptive Transparency, Personalized Spatial Audio, and FindMy compatibility with the MagSafe charging case.
+Apple continues to roll out new features with every other iOS update, keeping these porcelain danglers in the best wireless earbuds conversation for a few more years.

-A close second is the AirPods Max, Apple's first noise-cancelling headphones that blend strong audio and ANC into a sleek, contemporary design.
-The price point might be more of an eyesore than the silly smart case.
+A close second is the AirPods Max, Apple’s first noise-cancelling headphones that blend strong audio and ANC into a sleek, contemporary design.
+The price point might be more of an eye sore than the silly smart case.
 However, you're buying the wireless cans for their powerful tech.
-The 40mm drivers, nine microphones, H1 processors, and a gaggle of sensors bring a level of functionality that only category leaders like the Bose 700 and Sony WH-1000XM4 can match.
+The 40mm drivers, 9 microphones, H1 processors, and a gaggle of sensors bring a level of functionality that only category leaders like the Bose 700 and Sony WH-1000XM4 can match.

-If you're someone who wants to enjoy Apple Music playlists the best way possible, here's a look at all of the best Apple headphones and earbuds.
+If you’re someone who wants to enjoy Apple Music playlists the best way possible, there is plenty to choose from.
+Let’s see where some of the other best Apple headphones and earbuds rank.

 The best Apple headphones and earbuds right now